 The main objective of the “sportTAG Award Scheme” is to encourage students, by means of awards, to pick their favourite sports and raise their skill levels in those sports progressively through systematic advanced courses and specialised training.
 Under the Scheme, objective skill tests will be provided by national sports associations (NSAs) to assess students’ skill levels of specific sports and the test results will serve as reference for students’ development in sports skills.

 “sportTAG Award Scheme” is targeted at primary and secondary school students.
-The test criteria are set and awards are designed according to the skill indicators of standard skill training and advanced training of different sports.
+The test criteria are set according to the skill indicators of standard skill training and advanced training of different sports.
 Students have to possess a certain level of sports skills, against which they will be scored and granted different levels of certificates in recognition of their results.

 Students who have passed the skill level tests recognised by any NSA joining the sportTAG Award Scheme and have been granted a sportACT award of any level in the same academic year are eligible to apply for sportTAG awards.
 Details are as follows:

-Students who have obtained sportACT, sportFIT and sportTAG awards in the past one to two academic terms will be granted sportEXCEL award of the corresponding level.
+Students who have attained sportACT, sportFIT and sportTAG awards in the same academic year will be given the grand prize of sportEXCEL award.